Benjamin144/Thorin-Flask-App/README.md

 # Template Inheritance #
 Allows us to inherit code by creating a base template and using {% extends 'base.html' %} in a child template

+# Styling Our Templates #
+Taking the styles of the theme and adding them to our own site Styles the content on our site, By using the theme that we got from Start Bootstrap